Herdomain/zero-trust-security-architecture/README.md

 - I would implement endpoint detection and response (EDR) solutions
 - I would simulate attacks to test Zero Trust effectiveness

-## Full Documentation
-See full Zero Trust framework and policy design here:
-👉 :contentReference[oaicite:1]{index=1}
-🧾 ✅ GitHub “About” Section

-Use this: